University of Michigan Press

-The University of Michigan Press is a new university press (NUP) that is a part of Michigan Publishing at the University of Michigan Library.
+The University of Michigan Press is a university press that is a part of Michigan Publishing at the University of Michigan Library.
 It publishes 170 new titles each year in the humanities and social sciences.
 Titles from the press have earned numerous awards, including Lambda Literary Awards, the PEN/Faulkner Award, the Joe A. Callaway Award, and the Nautilus Book Award.
 The press has published works by authors who have been awarded the Pulitzer Prize, the National Humanities Medal and the Nobel Prize in Economics.

 History

 From 1858 to 1930, the University of Michigan had no organized entity for its scholarly publications, which were generally conference proceedings or department-specific research.
 The University Press was established in 1930 under the university's Graduate School, and in 1935, Frank E. Robbins, assistant to university president Alexander G. Ruthven, was appointed as the managing editor of the University Press.
 He would hold this position until 1954, when Fred D. Wieck was appointed as Press Director.
 Though initial plans for the press only foresaw it maintaining the output of conference materials and Alumni Readings Lists, Robbins expanded this vision to include publications on diverse fields of interest, such as archaeology, linguistics, and international interests.

 In 2009, the press became a part of the University of Michigan Library.
 Today, the press primarily publishes English Language Teaching (ELT) textbooks and teacher training manuals, scholarly monographs in a variety of fields—including classical studies, Asian studies, political science, disability studies, and theater and performance—and books on Michigan and the Great Lakes region.